artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 (ADAM: Add an Adam says... section to share the habits that the Galleries team agreed upon)

 Remember that the working agreement is a living document.
 If the team learns that it missed something in the brainstorm, don't hesitate to update the agreement.
+Team retros are a great time to make updates.

 ### Working agreements are hard to define for teams without a well-established identity.